 - the random nature of the final HOH competition

-Finally, CBS CEO Les Moonves—who is married to Big Brother host Julie Chen—has talked publicly about the show.
+Finally, former CBS CEO Les Moonves—who is married to Big Brother host Julie Chen Moonves—talked publicly about the show when he was running the network.

 Specifically, he defended it during the season of bigotry, BB15.
 He also said he watched every episode of Big Brother.